9 Reasons Your Website Needs A Revamp!

 Cyber attacks have become very common and on average 30,000 websites are hacked every day.
 This can prove to be costly for the businesses on the receiving end.
 Such accidents need to happen only once to put your business in a tight spot.
 Not just monetary losses, even bad publicity can spiral down your growth and set you back many years.
 Needless to say, there is no point in procrastinating on making your website secure.

 Ask yourself: Are my clients, their data on the website and the website itself secure?

 If you find yourself wondering and searching for a precise answer, then you must take a serious relook at the safety quotient of your website.
 After all your website is the result of your hard work, it’s your livelihood and promotes your business.
 And you’ll never want someone to snatch it away from you, do you?

 In this insecure environment, website revamps will help you to upgrade the security of your website.
 During the process, developers will analyze the history of your website’s bug and fix it accordingly.

 There may be any reason you could want to revamp your website.
-But understanding the ‘why’ before planning website revamp is crucial.
+But understanding the ‘why’ before planning website redesign is crucial.
 Testing new ideas and concept before making a drastic change can help you get the desired results.
 If you can relate to any of the above-mentioned points, it might be the time to think about a website revamp.
 Happy Revamping!